Grading Your Cancer

 But because many prostate cancer cases are extremely slow-growing, the Gleason system didn’t necessarily do a good job of communicating the risks for these cases.
 Patients with scores of 6 and 7 didn’t have a clear picture of the nature of their particular cancer.

 What is a Grade Group?

-In 2014, the International Society of Urological Pathologists released supplementary guidance and a revised prostate cancer grading system, called the Grade Groups.
+In 2014, the International Society of Urological Pathology released supplementary guidance and a revised prostate cancer grading system, called the Grade Groups.